raspberrypilearning/build-your-own-weather-station/en/step_6.md

 - You'll need to alter the final `print` line of your code so that it now shows the output in the correct units.
 - Re-run the code and this time you should get a value closer to 2.4.

-- It will be useful to be able to reset our `wind_count` variable to zero, so now add a function that does that.
+- When we assemble the complete weather station it will be useful to be able to reset our `wind_count` variable to zero, so now add a function that does that now:

 ```python
 def reset_wind():